AngheloAlf/APL/docs/013 - Templates.md

 T otherFunction<T>(T aRandomParam);
 ```

-In functions templates, there must always be at least one parameter of each template type.
-For example, a function that has 3 template types, `T`, `U` and `V`, must declare at least one param of type `T`, at least one param of type `U` and at least one param of type `V`.
+In functions templates, there must always be at least one use of each template type in the signature.
+For example, a function that has 3 template types, `T`, `U` and `V`, must declare at least one param of type `T`, at least one param of type `U` and at least one param of type `V`, or the return type to be one of those types and at least two parameters that uses the other two.

 ### Classes templates